 Please let the coach or steer know if you have any concerns or are a non-swimmer.

 You absolutely do not need to be in peak physical condition to begin paddling with us.
-We have members of all ages, body types and fitness levels.
+We have members across many age groups, with all body types and fitness levels.
 We do ask that you have no medical restrictions that would prevent you from participating.
 You must also review and sign the waiver and provide an emergency contact.
 Our coaches encourage every paddler to paddle to your own abilities.

 An important part of any sport or activity is to warm up properly and stretch after.
 A group warm-up takes place at the dock before loading the boat.
 We encourage everyone to arrive in time to participate in this.